| Aimee Devitt

 What material should the boxing gloves be made out of?

 To protect your hands and support performance; boxing gloves should be compressive, durable and resistant to forceful impacts.
 You need a quality material like leather for this purpose.
 Leather is one of the strongest, most comfortable and flexible materials available.
 It also provides excellent odour and moisture control – which means that leather gloves dry quickly and aren’t likely to stink!

 Do you need to spend a lot of money on boxing gloves?

 It’s not necessary to spend big on boxing gloves, especially if you’re just starting out.

-In fact, we would advise against forking out hundreds of dollars on your first pair.
-You won’t yet know what type of glove is best for you, and you may not remain committed to the sport – so that’s money down the drain.
+In fact, we would advise against forking out hundreds of dollars on your first pair of boxing gloves.
+You won’t yet know what type of boxing glove is best for you, and you may not remain committed to the sport – so that’s money down the drain.